QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 layout: category
 permalink: /categories/AIself/
 taxonomy: AIself
-title: Deep Learning's Generalization, Especially on Discrete Type
+title: Deep Learning's Generalization, Especially on structured Type
 entries_layout: grid
 classes: wide
-desc: 'a suite of deep learning tools with weak supervisions that we have developed for discrete data'
+desc: 'a suite of deep learning tools with weak supervisions that we have developed for structured data'
 ---

 <div>
-    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for learning patterns and making predictions on discrete data, like text, graph, or sets.
+    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for learning patterns and making predictions on structured data, like text, graph, or sets.
 Feel free to submit <a href="https://github.com/QData/deeplearning4discrete-web">pull requests</a> when you find my typos.

 </div>